latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

   - Evaluate on the development set
   - Use `time.time()` to measure elapsed time of operations
 * Results:
-  - The accuracy of the models increase as the traing size increases.
+  - The accuracy of the models increases as the traing size increases.
   - However, the evaluating time also increases with running time of O(N) as the training size grows.
   - As expected, the evaluating time is much longer than training time.
 This is because KNN is a lazy learning algorithm.
   - In a real world situation, when we have extensive amount of data, we will need to decide which trade off should we take.
-Do we want to have the best accuracy model but it will require extensive computer resources?
-Or are we good with a relatively correct model (i.e. with accuracy ~90 - 95%), but it's running faster and less constrained on the resources required?
+Do we want to have the best accuracy model but it will require extensive computer resources and efforts in collecting more data?
+Or are we good with a relatively correct model (i.e. with accuracy ~90 - 95%), but it's running faster and less constrained on the resources and investment required?

   ```py
   def time_evaluation(train_sizes, accuracies, train_times, eval_times,